Zargotrax/Infographie/buglist.md

 --12. the cursor disapear over the view menu in the 2d view--
 13. shader mode : primitive appear all black when there should be light --14.
-Cursor is not displaing export animation when exporting in 2d view--
-15. add btn to change img layer
+Cursor is not displaing export animation when exporting in 2d view-- --15. add btn to change img layer--
 --16.
-2d view changing color changes all img color at the same time--
-17. ofxAssimpModelLoader: getMesh(): mesh id 1 out of range for total num meshes: 1 --18. when adding a cylinder the menu turns black--
+2d view changing color changes all img color at the same time-- --17. ofxAssimpModelLoader: getMesh(): mesh id 1 out of range for total num meshes: 1-- --18. when adding a cylinder the menu turns black-- --19. investigate memory leak--
-19. investigate memory leak